-The primary areas of the preliminary purchase price allocation that are not yet finalized as of March 31, 2024 relate primarily to the valuation of the identifiable intangible assets and software and the finalization of working capital adjustments.
-The allocation of the purchase price will be finalized upon completion of the analysis of the acquired assets within one year of the date of the closing of the acquisition.
+The primary areas of the preliminary purchase price allocation for ICD that were not yet finalized as of September 30, 2024 related primarily to the valuation of the identifiable intangible assets, software and deferred taxes and the finalization of working capital adjustments.
+The allocation of the purchase price will be finalized upon completion of the analysis of the acquired assets within one year of the date of the closing of the ICD Acquisition.

-The acquired software development costs will be amortized over a useful life of seven years and the customer relationships will be amortized over a useful life of 13 years.
-The goodwill recognized in connection with the r8fin Acquisition is primarily attributable to the acquisition of expected future customers, future technology and synergies from the integration of the operations of r8fin into the Company's operations and its single business segment.
-All of the goodwill recognized in connection with the r8fin Acquisition is expected to be deductible for income tax purposes.
+The acquired software development costs will be amortized over a useful life of eight years for ICD and seven years for r8fin, customer relationships will be amortized over a useful life of 15 years for ICD and 13 years for r8fin and the acquired ICD trade name will be amortized over a useful life of four years.
+The goodwill recognized in connection with the ICD and r8fin acquisitions is primarily attributable to the acquisition of expected future customers, future technology and synergies from the integration of the operations of the acquisitions into the Company's operations and its single business segment.
+Approximately \$238 million of the goodwill recognized in connection with the r8fin Acquisition is expected to be deductible for income tax purposes.

-During the three months ended March 31, 2024, the Company recognized \$0.5 million in transaction costs incurred to effect the r8fin Acquisition, which are included as a component of professional fees in the accompanying condensed consolidated statements of income.
-During the three months ended March 31, 2024, the Company also recognized \$51,000 in transaction costs incurred to effect the r8fin Acquisition, which are included as a component of general and administrative expenses in the accompanying condensed consolidated statements of income.
+During the three months ended September 30, 2024 and 2023 and the nine months ended September 30, 2024 and 2023, the Company recognized \$10.8 million, \$1.4 million, \$16.9 million and \$1.4 million respectively, in transaction costs incurred to effect the ICD and r8fin acquisitions, which are included as a component of professional fees in the accompanying condensed consolidated statements of income.
+During the three and nine months ended September 30, 2024, the Company also recognized

+\$1.8 million and \$2.2 million, respectively, in transaction costs incurred to effect the ICD and r8fin acquisitions, which are included as a component of general and administrative expenses in the accompanying condensed consolidated statements of income.